 Admission: Free.

-Ice skating: Yes, at Ice Cube at Millenium Square.
+Ice skating: Ice Cube at Millenium Square.

 Vegetarian: Yes, plenty of options.